 What you will need

-Only use the recommend Subaru brake fluid as noted on the cap of the brake fluid reservoir or owner's manual.
+Only use the recommended Subaru brake fluid as noted on the cap of the brake fluid reservoir or the owner’s manual.
 Do not use brake fluid from an open container.

 - Park the Subaru on level ground.
 Turn off the engine and set the parking brakes.